Data Visualization Case Study: Pie Charts are Evil?

 Too Much Data Makes for too Much Noise

-The more data you have on any chart makes it difficult to see differences between the various data points.
+The more data you have on any chart makes, the more difficult it is to see differences between the various data points.
 As illustrated in the above example, the meaning behind the data can get lost because of the amount of data on the graphic.
 Pie Charts make this more difficult because each segment gets divided up between the 360-degree nature of the visualization.
 Large differences are easier to see, but if there are groupings of like values, differences are hard to make out.

 Cannot Determine the Difference in the Data

-When you look at the different segments, it is tough to see the differences between each element, as they are all in a circle and the eye finds it difficult to relate each segment to each other.
-When comparing the differences between the years we are faced with two separate charts which can make it difficult for the eye to compare the results.
+When you look at the different segments, it is tough to see the differences between each element, as they are all in a circle, and the eye finds it difficult to relate each segment to the other.
+When comparing the differences between the years, we are faced with two separate charts, making it difficult for the eye to compare the results.

 The Story you are Trying to Convey

 Given the two issues above, you can see how pie charts can let the story you are trying to tell get lost in the data.
 This can lead to misinterpretation and loss of confidence in your argument.
-The charts below, show the same information using PowerBI, however, demonstrates a horizontal bar chart that displays the data and trending more effectively than the original.
+The charts below show the same information using PowerBI or Excel; however, they demonstrate a horizontal bar chart that displays the data and trending more effectively than the original.

 Make Pie Charts Work: A Case Study